 Quinoa is a self-pollinating dicot, which means its seeds split in half and its flowers have petals that are in multiples of four or five.
 Unlike many other plants, quinoa flowers are green.
+Quinoa plants have deep taproots that make them drought resistant.
 Its leaves are broad, with tiny hairs (trichomes), and lobed.
 Plants can grow from 18 inches tall to over six feet.
 The central stem may be green, purple, or red, depending on the variety.
 Quinoa seeds can be black, tan, white, pink, red, or purple, depending on the cultivar.
 All quinoa seeds are coated with saponins, which taste bitter.
 This protects developing seeds from birds and other seed eaters, but the coating needs to be rinsed off before cooking and eating your quinoa.
 [In parts of Africa, those saponins are collected and used as a laundry detergent!]
 While young quinoa leaves are edible, they do contain high levels of oxalic acid, which can cause respiratory and kidney problems.
 But you’d have to eat an awful lot of quinoa leaves to have a problem.

 How to grow quinoa

 Quinoa plants are pretty rugged.
 They can be grown from sea level all the way up to the highest mountain tops (13,000 ft.), just give them plenty of sunlight.
 You will want to select a variety that is suited to your microclimate and elevation.
-Quinoa grows best in loose, sandy soil, which we don’t have here in the Bay Area.
+Quinoa grows best in loose, sandy soil, which we don’t have here in San Jose, California.
 This means you can either grow your quinoa in a raised bed, or you can incorporate a lot of aged compost into your quinoa bed before planting.
 This will provide nutrients and improve drainage.
 Do not try growing quinoa in containers - it needs more underground space than a container can provide.
 Quinoa prefers a soil pH of 6.0 to 8.5, so our alkaline soil isn’t a problem.
 Seeds should be planted 1/4 of an inch deep and watered very gently, to avoid washing seeds away before they get a chance to germinate.

-Quinoa plants prefer temperatures from 25°F to 95°F, which mean can start growing quinoa in the Bay Area in the fall.
+Quinoa plants prefer temperatures from 25°F to 95°F. This means you can start growing your quinoa in the Bay Area in autumn.
 That way, your plants will be harvested long before our quinoa-killing summer heat kicks in!
 Quinoa plants take 90 to 120 days to mature, so plant accordingly.
 Freezing temperatures will sterilize quinoa pollen, so frost that occurs during flowering can be problematic.
-Quinoa plants have deep taproots that make them drought resistant.
 These plants grow very slowly during their first two or three weeks, so snipping off weeds at ground level is the best way to reduce competition without disturbing the soil.
-Depending on the variety planted, plants only need 10 to 39 inches of water during the growing season.
+Depending on the variety, plants only need 10 to 39 inches of water during the growing season.
 In the Bay Area, in an average year, we receive 15 inches of rain, so some irrigation may be needed, but not a lot.
 Quinoa plants should not be watered once they start going to seed.